Funding for age friendly communities

 Funding available

-The total funding available for the next grants round is anticipated to be $150,000 excluding GST.
+The total funding available for the next grants round is $150,000 excluding GST.

 Applications will be invited for grants in the range of $5,000 up to $15,000 excluding GST, depending on the size of the project.